hydro-project/hydroflow/book/surface_flows.md

 of [in-out trees](./in-out_trees.md).

 ### A note on assigning flows with multiple ports
-> *WARNING*: _Need to document the port numbers for variables assigned to tree- or dag-shaped flows_
+> *TODO*: _Need to document the port numbers for variables assigned to tree- or dag-shaped flows_